 VIETNAM VETERANS & FAMILY VISITS

-For me, the special visits by Vietnam Veterans and their families are probably my most satisfying and emotive experiences, and I receive many heartfelt reviews and personal messages.
+For me, the special visits by Vietnam Veterans and their families are my most satisfying and emotive experiences.
+And I receive many heartfelt reviews and personal messages.

 I was especially touched by Dixie’s words:

 “You are doing so much more for people than giving them a tour.
 You are helping them to make peace with themselves which heals their hearts and souls and gives them a better understanding of how things really are”.

 My special tours cater for Veterans and families who return to visit bases and areas of interest in and around Da Nang.
 I include central Vietnam as part of their Vietnam travel if accessible.
 Visitors include Veterans, their families, and (with always a special welcome) relatives of those who were killed in action.
 Central Vietnam was one of Vietnam’s heaviest affected regions.
 But as time passed much of the evidence of fighting has been reclaimed by jungle, town and city expansion etc.

 Invariably, the question I expect from visiting US Veterans and their families is; how DO the Vietnamese perceive their return today.

 I thought I would add my very own words.
 About how present-day Vietnam and my people view the tragic period of 1st Nov 1955 – 30th April 1975.